A hiker using the safety chains to climb the narrow, steep red rock ridge of the Angels Landing trail in Zion National Park.

 Shuttle Accessible: Yes

-The other famous hike in Zion has to be the Narrows.
+The other famous hike in Zion has to be The Narrows, a classic slot canyon hike.
 If you have your canyoneering permit, stop by the visitor center in Zion and grab your red shoes, waterproof pants, and walking stick.
-The Narrows path guides you through the slot canyons of Zion.
-At some points you’ll be up to your waist in water!
+The path follows the canyon floor, guiding you through the dramatic slot canyons of Zion, which many visitors also enjoy seeing from above on helicopter tours over Zion National Park.
+Be prepared for uneven terrain, as you’ll be navigating slippery rocks and water—caution is essential.
+At some points, you’ll be up to your waist in water!

 Riverside Walk